munificent/craftinginterpreters/book/calls-and-functions.md

 </aside>

-Now onto each instruction:
+Now onto each instruction that needs a little tender loving care:

 ^code push-local (2 before, 1 after)

-Previously, this read the given local slot directly from the VM's stack array, which meant it read the given slot starting at the very bottom of the stack.
+Previously, `OP_GET_LOCAL` read the given local slot directly from the VM's stack array, which meant it indexed the slot starting from the bottom of the stack.
 Now, it access's the current frame's `slots` array, which means it accesses the given numbered slot relative to the beginning of that frame.

 Setting a local variable works the same way: